brinij/p3_collab-compet/Report.md

 ### Hyperparameters
 Parameters that showed the best results are:
 - `BUFFER_SIZE` = 1e6 (1 milion), recommended in the ddpg paper
-- `BATCH_SIZE`  = 128 , bigger is better, it is limited by RAM memory of the maschine where you run the learning
+- `BATCH_SIZE`  = 128 , minibatch size
 - `GAMMA`       = 0.99 , discount factor
-- `TAU`         = 1e-3 , parameter for soft update of target parameters
+- `TAU`         = 2e-1 , parameter for soft update of target parameters
-- `LR_ACTOR`    = 3e-4 , learning rate of the actor
+- `LR_ACTOR`    = 1e-4 , learning rate of the actor
 - `LR_CRITIC`   = 3e-4 , learning rate of the critic
-- `UPDATE_EVERY`= 5, how often to update the network
 - `WEIGHT_DECAY` = 0 ,  L2 weight decay

 ### Result

-The Environment has been solved in 369 learning episodes where each of them lasted 1000 steps.
-The environment is considered solved when in the last 100 episodes average reward is 30.
+The Environment has been solved in 208 learning episodes where each of them lasted until done is returned from the environment.
+The environment is considered solved when in the last 100 episodes average reward is 0.5.
 The graph of rewards during the learning period is shown in the image below:

 <p align="center">
 <img src="https://github.com/brinij/p2_continuous-control/blob/master/p2_rewards.png" width="400">